sbslee/pypgx/docs/cli.rst

    $ pypgx compare-genotypes -h
    usage: pypgx compare-genotypes [-h] [--verbose] first second

-   Calculate concordance rate between two genotype results.
+   Calculate concordance between two genotype results.

-   The command will only use samples that appear in both genotype results.
+   Only samples that appear in both genotype results will be used to calculate concordance for genotype calls as well as CNV calls.

    Positional arguments:
      first       First archive file with the semantic type